EAimTY/tuic/README.md

                         but no data transfer, in milliseconds.
 This value needs to be smaller than the maximum idle time of the server and client.
 Default: 10000
+        --ipv6-endpoint
-        --reduce-rtt    Enable 0-RTT QUIC handshake
+                        Construct the endpoint from the IPv6 stack --reduce-rtt    Enable 0-RTT QUIC handshake
         --local-port LOCAL_PORT
                         Set the listening port for the local socks5 server